 Pineapple is a sweet, nutritious fruit that can help you meet the recommended five or more servings of fruits and vegetables per day.
 Eat it by itself as a snack or as part of both sweet and savory dishes.
-Choose pineapples that are heavy for their size and have dark green leaves, and eat them within two or three days for best results.

 Video of the Day